310mc/https-310mc.github.io-tl/source/_posts/motor_show/epilogue.md

 {% endbubble %}

 {% bubble Kanata %}
-yes, that’s right. it’s going swimmingly well~ the place is packed with people, and a lot of the “n” members came rushing over to join.
+yes, that’s right. it is going [swimmingly well]~ the place is [packed] with people, and a lot of the “n” [members] came rushing over to join.

-they said that they had a change of heart, and decided not to quit after all…
+they said that they had a [change of heart], and decided not to quit after all…

-instead, they are working hard to do whatever they can, as best as they can.
+instead, they are working hard to do whatever they [can], as [best] as they can.
 {% endbubble %}

 {% bubble Chiaki %}
 I-I see… I’m glad to hear that.
-Actually, no—I knew deep down this would happen.
+Actually, n[A-Za-z] — [A-Za-z] knew deep down this would happen.

 Nagumo is already a hundred times more splendid a hero than when I first became a leader.